feiwang-carrot/feiwang-carrot.github.io/_teaching/2020-fall-teaching.md

 ---
-title: "Math 115 Nonlinear Optimization, Fall 2021"
+title: "Math 115 Linear Algebra for Engineering, Fall 2020"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2021-fall-teaching-1
+permalink: /teaching/2020-fall-teaching
-venue: "Department of Combinatorics & Optimization, University of Waterloo"
+venue: "University of Waterloo"
-date: 2021-09-01
+date: 2020-09-01
-location: "Waterloo, Ontario, Canada"
+location: "Online"
 ---

 Course Description: This is a course on linear algebra and its applications to engineering.
 Topics to be